schrodingersbox/status_cat/README.md

 ### Run Status Checks From A Cron

-1. Run `rake status-cat:cron` from a cron job or other scheduling system.
+1. Run `rake status_cat:cron` from a cron job or other scheduling system.

 PLEASE NOTE: The :action_mailer checker will attempt to send a test email to your `StatusCat.config.noreply` email address.
 This could cause unwanted spam or incur charges if you're using a metered mail transfer agent, like SendGrid.